babelyaga/simon/README.md

 - Added some CSS animations for button feedback
 - Implemented the Web Audio API for those cool sound effects
 - Your high score is saved in your browser's local storage

-## Setup

-Want to run this locally?
-It's easy:
-1. Clone this repo or download the source files.
-2. Open `index.html` in your favorite modern web browser.
-3. That's it!
-No npm install, no build process.
-Old school 🤓?

-Or simply go to [babelyaga.github.io/simon](https://babelyaga.github.io/simon) and start playing.

 ## What I Learned